d12/crux-app-docs/docs/api-documentation/intro.md

 That said, we'll do our best to avoid breaking changes.
 All breaking changes and API updates will be announced in the #api-platform channel of the [Discord](https://discord.com/invite/ypt6e9HBVC).

+## Webhooks

+We support webhook events for subscribing to different events on Crux.
+Please see the [webhooks documentation](/docs/api-documentation/webhooks.md) for more information.

 ## Feature requests

 If you need another API or webhook to make your integration possible, please reach out either on [Discord](https://discord.com/invite/ypt6e9HBVC) or via email at [nat@cruxapp.ca](mailto:nat@cruxapp.ca).